AlecDye/Sprint-Challenge-Applied-Javascript/README.md

 2. What is an event?

+A: An event is a user's interaction with a website.
+Usually a specific action such as clicking on an object, scrolling on a page, or even hovering over an image.
+This is often a trigger for a function or animation.

 3. What is an event listener?

+A: An event listener is the conditions for an event to "fire" or "act".
+Once that condition is met (triggered) on an element, a callback function is run.

 4. Why would we convert a NodeList into an Array?

+A:

 5. What is a component?

+A: A component is a reusable piece of code comprised of HTML, CSS, or JavaScript.
+It works similar to a CSS mixin in that it accomplishes a specific task and is modular so it can work along side other components.

 ### Git Set up